btrplace/migrations-UCC-15/README.md

 ## Setup the environment

 All the experiments have been executed on the [Grid'5000 infrastructure](https://www.grid5000.fr/mediawiki/index.php/Grid5000:Home), so you must have an account in order to reproduce the experiments.
-Wze used both `Griffon` and `Graphene` clusters from the Nancy site ([network](https://www.grid5000.fr/mediawiki/index.php/Nancy:Network) / [hardware](https://www.grid5000.fr/mediawiki/index.php/Nancy:Hardware).
+We used both `Griffon` and `Graphene` clusters from the Nancy site ([network](https://www.grid5000.fr/mediawiki/index.php/Nancy:Network) / [hardware](https://www.grid5000.fr/mediawiki/index.php/Nancy:Hardware)).

 ### Create a custom image for g5k nodes

-Start from a g5k debian release: `kaenv3 -l`, for example select: `wheezy-x64-base`.
+Start from a grid'5000 debian release, you can obtain the list of available images from cmdline `kaenv3 -l`, for example select: `wheezy-x64-base`.
+Then reserve a node and deploy the image, there are a great documentation for that on the [Grid'5000 wiki](https://www.grid5000.fr/mediawiki/index.php/Getting_Started).

 Once deployed, modify the `/etc/rc.local` file like [this one](https://github.com/btrplace/migrations-UCC-15/blob/master/images/node/rc.local) , then put [this custom init script](https://github.com/btrplace/migrations-UCC-15/blob/master/images/node/init_once) in `/etc/`